himsmittal/Spring-Strategy-DesignPatterns/README.md

 If the answer is yes for any of the above questions , Strategy Pattern might be a good option for you.

-Definition : The strategy pattern is a behavioral pattern that enables selecting an algorithm at runtime.
+<b>Definition </b>: The strategy pattern is a behavioral pattern that enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly , we can pass the algorithm at run time from a family of algorithms.

 For Instance , a application that uses REST to call apis might need to choose from different REST Templates(Ex:  Proxy Enabled, SSL Configured) based on the build env( dev, test , prod).
 This might not be known until run time .